STAT: State and Territory Alliance for Testing

 Kicking Off School Sports Safely

-States have shared lessons on how to implement safe policies for re-starting school sports, including strategies for changing masks during breaks and timeouts.
+States shared lessons on how to implement safe policies for re-starting school sports, including strategies for changing masks during breaks and timeouts.

 Cutting Through Red Tape